-- the content of the curriculum to encourage self-esteem and self-motivation - the school ethos which: - o promotes a positive, supportive and secure environment - o gives pupils a sense of being valued

-The school's behaviour policy is aimed at supporting vulnerable pupils in the school.
-All staff will agree on a consistent approach which focuses on the behaviour of the offence committed by the child but does not damage the pupil's sense of self-worth.
-The school will endeavour to ensure the pupil knows that some behaviour is unacceptable but s/he is valued and not to be blamed for any abuse which has occurred.
+- the content of the curriculum to encourage self-esteem and self-motivation - the school ethos which: - o promotes a positive, supportive and secure environment - o gives pupils a sense of being valued - the school behaviour policy, which is aimed at supporting vulnerable pupils in the school.
+All staff will agree on a consistent approach that focuses on the behavioural outcome of the child but does not damage the individual's sense of self-worth.
+The school will endeavour to ensure that the learner knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred - liaison with other agencies who support the pupil such as local authority officers - for example the educational psychology service, behaviour support services or the Education Welfare Service - child and adolescent mental health services, and advocacy services